jennbarron/portfolio/chaosOS/chaosOS/examples/hhsc-system-error-detection.md

 ChaosOS generated:

-- escalation letter drafts
+- escalation letter drafts,
-- scripts for calls
+- call scripts,
-- documentation summaries
+- documentation summaries,
-- a structured record of each system failure
+- a structured record of each system failure,
-- recommended attachments for appeals
+- recommended attachments for appeals,
-- language referencing procedural violations
+- and language referencing relevant procedural and regulatory obligations.
-- a timeline showing repeated agency error

-This built a legally defensible package for:
+This created a legally defensible package for:

-- Fair Hearings
+- administrative hearings,
-- HHSC Appeals
+- agency-level appeals,
-- Federal oversight complaints
+- and potential complaints to external oversight bodies.

 ---